-There has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect significantly the operations of the Company, the results of those operations, or the state of affairs of the Company, in future financial years, other than the impact of COVID-19.
+Except for what has been noted above, no items, transaction, or events of a material or unusual nature have arisen from the end of the financial year to the date of this report.
+Thus, in the opinion of the directors of the Company, nothing has the ability to significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years, other than the impact of COVID-19.